matte-ek/BanchoMultiplayerBot/COMMANDS.md

 Aborts the current match, may only be used by match host.

+`!playtime`

+Shows the time you've been in the lobby since you joined.

 *Notice:* Some commands, such as `!regulations` and `!queue` have shortened versions, like `!r` and `!q` respectively.

 ### Admin Commands